marklchaves/search-placeholder-avada/README.md

 ## Installation

 1. Download the [zip file](https://github.com/marklchaves/avada-search-placeholder/blob/master/avada-search-placeholder.zip).
-1. Use the Plugins > Add New to upload the zip or manually upload the contents of the zip file to the `/wp-content/plugins/` directory.
+1. Use the Plugins > Add New to upload the zip or manually upload the **contents** of the zip file to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+The plugin is now available in wp-admin > **Settings** menu.

 ## Frequently Asked Questions